We list the best mountaineering books ever written, drawing on accounts of world-class climbers in the harshest environments

 by Jon Krakauer

-The true story of a 24-hour period on Everest which started with a storm and ended with the worst single-season death toll in the peak’s history.
+Krakauer’s controversial account of a 24-hour period on Everest which started with a storm and ended with the worst single-season death toll in the peak’s history.
+Despite several inconsistencies in the narrative, the book remains an excellent and entertaining read.

 by Donnie Eichar